The coloured 14m retractable hose reel

 Not your ordinary house paint

 We turned to a paint chemist to assist us in the creation of this very special paint and the results speak for themselves.
 This paint will NOT fade and will be around for many many years to come.
 They truly are a statement!
-Over 60+ glossy, gorgeous tones to choose from, you’ll have no problem finding the perfect colour for you and they won’t chalk up like standard reels.
-All our custom coloured hose reels are disassembled, prepped, sprayed and baked, then reassembled on our Sydney premises – you’ll just need to allow up to 10 days for process and delivery.
+Over 70+ glossy, gorgeous tones to choose from, you’ll have no problem finding the perfect colour for you and they won’t chalk up like your common reels.
+All our custom coloured hose reels are disassembled, prepped, sprayed and baked, then reassembled on our Sydney premises –you’ll just need to allow up to 10 days for processing your preferred colour, plus freight to your specified destination.
 It's well worth the wait!

 Click here to view the range, or call into our showroom to check it out for yourself today.
 Please note, the images shown have been reproduced to represent the actual colour as accurately as possible.
 But we would recommend checking your chosen colour against an actual sample of the colour before purchasing, as light conditions, printing process variations and computer screen resolutions may affect colour tones.